wildfish/google-cloud-container-builder-example/README.rst

 This will upload a tar of your workign directory and make use that as the build context.

+The details of each build (including the current) can be found in the build history.

 # The Config

 Depending on the complexity of your container and build process you can specify a docker file to build and leave it